How Much Does Animation Cost in 2026? 2D & 3D Animation Prices Explained

 • Post-production: sound design, revisions, rendering, file delivery

-A one-minute 2D animated explainer video can take 4–8 weeks from kickoff to final file.
+It’s not just about clicking buttons and operating software.
+Animation takes time, coordination, and skill.
+A one-minute 2D animated explainer video can take anywhere 2 to 8 weeks from kickoff to final file.
 A 3D product demo?
-That can easily stretch to 2–3 months or more.
+That can easily stretch from 8 to 3 months or more if needed.

 2D Animation Production: Budget-Friendly, But Still a Spectrum